Recently, I encountered a problem where I couldn’t receive an important email in my Outlook inbox.

 - Click Save and close the window

-Most of the time, this process works for me and resists unwanted emails hit my inbox, it also saves your storage capacity and you can enjoy the service smoothly.
+Most of the time, this process works for me and resists unwanted emails hitting my inbox, it also saves your storage capacity, and you can enjoy the service smoothly.

 How to unblock email in Outlook?